Palam (music)

 Palam (पालाम) is a Nepalese folk song of the Limbu community.
-It is sung in various cultural gatherings and events such as marriage, festivals, carnivals. etc. It is typically sung while dancing Dhan Nach.
+It is sung in various cultural gatherings and events such as weddings, festivals, carnivals, etc. It is typically sung while performing Dhan Nach.
 It is sung step by step as a question and answer session between the boy and the girl.
-It contains various subjects such as origin of creation, from the evolution of human civilization to love.
+It contains various subjects such as the origin of creation, from the evolution of human civilization to love.

 Traditionally, no instrument were used while singing Palam but nowadays, modern as well as traditional instruments are used.